DeluxeOwl/chronicle/README.md

 ## Quickstart

 > [!WARNING]
-> I recommend going through the quickstart, since all examples use the `Account` struct from below.
+> I recommend going through the quickstart, since all examples use the `Account` struct used below from the `account` package.

 Install the library
 ```sh